fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp/README.md

 *  Order Complete      = 7
 *  Upload Failed       = 8

-It is up to the view controller to handle any/all of these cases in fujifilmSPASDKFinishedWithStatus as seen above.
+It is up to your view controller to handle any/all of these cases in fujifilmSPASDKFinishedWithStatus as seen above.
 The status codes and messages are for internal use only, please do not present these to the user.

-#### Example Code
+#### Full Example Code

 ##### Podfile